COVID-19 Vaccination by Phase

 Q. There aren’t any open appointments for a COVID-19 vaccine; what should I do?

-A: Currently, the demand for COVID-19 vaccinations is larger than the supply.
+A: Some vaccine sites listed in Vaccine Locator have a waitlist feature where you can add yourself.
+Please do not add your name to more than one waitlist.
+If you are on five waitlists, you are potentially taking vaccine availability away from four other people.
+Currently, the demand for COVID-19 vaccinations is larger than the supply.
 Please have patience.
 A vaccination campaign of this magnitude has never been seen before and it will take time, cooperation and patience to vaccinate everyone who wants COVID-19 vaccinations.
-In the meantime, if your provider has a waiting list, you are encouraged to get on the list and stay on it.
+In the meantime, if your healthcare provider has a waiting list, you are encouraged to get on the list and stay on it.
 Continue to follow the 3 Ws: wash your hands frequently for at least 20 seconds with soap and water; watch your distance with those outside of your household; and wear a face mask around people outside of your household.

 Q: I received my first dose of a COVID-19 vaccine does that mean I am fully protected against COVID-19 now?